 9. Colorado State Capitol

-If you have time, tour the Colorado State Capitol for a history lesson.
+If you have time during your one day in Denver, tour the Colorado State Capitol for a history lesson.
 The white granite building was completed in the late 19th century and intended to resemble the capitol in Washington D.C.
 The original gold leaf dome was donated by Colorado miners.

 When you enter, peer up at the rotunda ceiling.
 You’ll see the stained glass Hall of Fame, showcasing 16 famous Coloradans.
 Ascend the Grand Staircase and admire the Water Murals.